stylelint/awesome-stylelint/README.md

 - [stylelint-scss](https://github.com/kristerkari/stylelint-scss) – A collection of SCSS specific linting rules for stylelint.
 - [stylelint-selector-bem-pattern](https://github.com/davidtheclark/stylelint-selector-bem-pattern) – A stylelint plugin that incorporates [postcss-bem-linter](https://github.com/postcss/postcss-bem-linter).
 - [stylelint-declaration-use-variable](https://github.com/sh-waqar/stylelint-declaration-use-variable) – A stylelint plugin to check the use of variables on declaration in (less/scss/css).
+- [stylelint-no-unsupported-browser-features](https://github.com/ismay/stylelint-no-unsupported-browser-features) - A stylelint plugin that checks if the CSS you're using is supported by the browsers you're targeting.

 ## Tools